 Lead generation is a critical component of business growth, and one of the most effective ways to accomplish it is through email.

-Lead generation is the process of finding potential client conversions.
+Lead generation is the process of identifying potential client conversions.
 It’s very effective for increasing brand awareness and broadening the reach of your products or services.

 You can divide lead generation through email marketing into two types: inbound and outbound.